-One thing you’ll never hear from travellers is that choosing where to stay in Tokyo is easy.
-I can hardly think of a destination that presents a bigger challenge for first-time visitors looking to find the perfect accommodations than superlative capital of Japan.
+One thing you’ll never hear from travelers is that choosing where to stay in Tokyo is easy.
+I can hardly think of a destination that presents a bigger challenge for first-time visitors looking to find the perfect accommodations than the superlative capital of Japan.

-Not sure how to choose your Tokyo accommodations?
-Get your itinerary in order with this complete guide to the best areas & neighbourhoods in Tokyo and the best places to stay in Tokyo, including the top-rated areas & neighborhoods!
+Not sure how to choose your accommodations?
+Get your itinerary in order with this complete guide to the best places to stay in Tokyo, including the top-rated areas & neighborhoods!